milzulempis/Zabbix-Wordpress-Template/README.md

 * Copy wp_find_updates.sh and dicover_file.py to /etc/zabbix/scripts
 * Import Wordpress template to Zabbix
 * Configure checking times in WP Template->Discovery rules->Items prototypes as needed
+* Files should be accessible and executable by user "zabbix"

 # Some commands
 ```bash